janklinux/Organisms/Documentation/source/Using_Fitness_Operators_with_the_Genetic_Algorithm.rst

 Two types of fitness operators have been implemented into this genetic algorithm.
 The fitness operators that are available are:

-* **:ref:`Energy_Fitness_Operator`**: Here, the fitness of a cluster is determined by its energy as well as the energy of the lowest energetic and highest energetic cluster in the population and offspring pool.
+* :ref:`Energy_Fitness_Operator_intext`: Here, the fitness of a cluster is determined by its energy as well as the energy of the lowest energetic and highest energetic cluster in the population and offspring pool.
-* **:ref:`_Structure_plus_Energy_Fitness_Operator`**: In this operator, the fitness of a cluster is obtained from the energy of the cluster (obtained using the **Energy** fitness operator) as well as from the similarity of the cluster, as obtained using the structural comparison method (SCM).
+* :ref:`Structure_plus_Energy_Fitness_Operator`: In this operator, the fitness of a cluster is obtained from the energy of the cluster (obtained using the **Energy** fitness operator) as well as from the similarity of the cluster, as obtained using the structural comparison method (SCM).

-..
-Energy_Fitness_Operator:
+.. _Energy_Fitness_Operator_intext:

 Energy Fitness Operator
 =======================